 4. Back Kissers

 In a similar sense, independence can be seen in partners that partly touch while sleeping on opposite sides.
-For example, one person’s arm may be lightly draped over the other.
-This partial contact shows that each person respects and values the others space.

 It’s important to note that the touch that does happen is the farthest thing from smothering; instead, it is comforting and lightweight.
 The most popular position among couples is sleeping back to back with little to no space.